WHAT TO EAT BEFORE + AFTER EXERCISE

 When I was working as a personal trainer, not a week went by when I used to see people virtually collapsing on the floor half way during their workout and not being able to complete their full session, due to not fuelling their body correctly and running out of puff.
 Whether you are exercising just for general health, fat loss or an athlete in competition, the nutritional strategy you put in place before and after training can enhance performance and reduce fatigue and dehydration as well as promote optimal recovery afterwards.

 In order to train properly and recover quickly you need to look at your chosen activity, how long it lasts, time of day and the nutritional strategy to assist in energy supply and recovery.
 What you eat and drink before your workout, allows the body to train in the best possible condition.
 Your meals should normally be a mix of carbohydrate for energy and protein to repair the body.
 The best carbs come from fresh fruit and vegetables and they have the added benefit of being rich in vitamins, minerals and phytonutrients that can help boost health and wellbeing.
-For good protein sources check out my protein calculator.
+For a clean protein source check out my Pure Native WPI

 Fuel your workout